ivinoop/portfolio/content/blog/scope-in-javascript.md

     image: "/blog/scope-in-js/4.png"
 ---

-> This is the 4th post in [The Complete JavaScript Series](https://vinoo.in/tags/javascript-series/).

 # What is Scoping?

 Scoping is a way to organise and access variables.
 In JavaScript, there is a concept called Lexical Scoping - which is a way of controlling Scope of variables by the placement of functions and blocks in the code.